-To fulfill requirements at the level of the organization as a whole as discussed in Section 4, parts of the organization need to behave adequately (see also the central challenges put forward by Lomi and Larsen [19] as discussed in Section 2).
+To fulfill requirements at the level of the organization as a whole as discussed in Section 4, parts of the organization need to behave adequately (see also the central challenges put forward by Lomi and Larsen [20] as discussed in Section 2).
 Based on this idea, in this paper dynamics of an organization are characterized by sets of dynamic properties for the respective elements and aggregation levels of the organization.
-An important issue is how organizational structure (the design object description determined in DODM) relates to (mathematically defined) relationships between these sets of dynamic properties for the different elements and aggregation levels within an organization (cf. [17]).
+An important issue is how organizational structure (the design object description determined in DODM) relates to (mathematically defined) relationships between these sets of dynamic properties for the different elements and aggregation levels within an organization (cf. [18]).
 Preferably such relations between sets of dynamic properties would be of a logical nature; this would allow the use of logical methods to analyze, verify and validate organization behavior in relation to organization structure.
-Indeed, following [17], in the approach presented below, logical relationships between sets of dynamic properties of elements in an organization turn out an adequate manner to (mathematically) express such dynamic cross-element or cross-level relationships.
+Indeed, following [18], in the approach presented below, logical relationships between sets of dynamic properties of elements in an organization turn out an adequate manner to (mathematically) express such dynamic cross-element or cross-level relationships.

-Figure 5 shows an example of a hierarchy of dynamic properties for an organization producing certain products, the properties follow field observations at the Ford Motor Company in 1980 described in [24].
-The overall organizational goal is to maintain sufficient demand for the goods being produced, as was also the case in OP1 in Section 4.
-The organization has separate departments for design, production and quality control, which are modeled as groups in the organization.
+Figure 5 shows an example of a hierarchy of dynamic properties for an organization producing certain products, the properties follow field observations at organization.
 The highest levels represent organizational properties or goals at the aggregation level of the organization as a whole, whereas the lowest level shown here represents properties at the aggregation level of the groups.
 Note that the fact that these are group properties already restricts the design of the object in DODM, which makes the process less complex.